cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 field (encrypted or not), part of EnvU, or can be known from other context (see {{SecIdentities}}); it is used crucially for key derivation (see below);

-- ePubU, ePubS are Diffie-Hellman ephemeral public keys chosen by user and server, respectively;
+- epkU, epkS are Diffie-Hellman ephemeral public keys chosen by user and server, respectively;

-- xcript2 includes the concatenation of the values OPRF1, nonceU, info1*, IdU*, ePubU,
+- xcript2 includes the concatenation of the values OPRF1, nonceU, info1*, IdU*, epkU,
-OPRF2, EnvU, nonceS, info2*, ePubS, Einfo2*;
+OPRF2, EnvU, nonceS, info2*, epkS, Einfo2*;

 - xscript3 includes the concatenation of all elements in xscript2 followed by info3*, Einfo3*;